 Elbow Osteochondritis Dissecans (OCD) dog surgery

-Genetic factors are the most important cause of OCD with strong breed predispositions, particularly in Labradors and giant breed dogs.
-Different breeds appear to be predisposed to developing the condition in different joints.
-Various other factors such as dietary or nutritional problems during the first few months of life, hormonal imbalances and joint trauma are also thought to increase the risk of developing OCD.
+Genetic factors are the most common cause of OCD with strong breed predispositions, particularly in large and giant breed dogs.
+Labradors, Golden Retrievers, German Shepherds, Bernese Mountain Dogs, St. Bernards, Rottweilers, and Great Danes are all at increased risk of developing OCD.
+Different dog breeds appear to be predisposed to developing OCD in different joints.
+Various other factors can include dietary or nutritional problems, hormonal imbalances and joint trauma.

-How do I know if my dog has OCD?
+How do I know if my dog suffers from OCD?

-Most dogs with OCD start to show clinical signs before they are one-year-old although occasionally (particularly with shoulder OCD), signs may present when your dog is older.
-The clinical signs are variable and depend on the joint affected and the size of the cartilage defect.
-The most common signs include lameness, stiffness, joint pain or swelling, reluctance to exercise or play, or general depression.
+Most dogs with OCD will show clinical signs before the age of one, although occasionally signs may develop when your dog is slightly older.
+The clinical signs of OCD depend on the affected joint and the size of the cartilage defect.
+The most common signs of OCD in dogs include lameness, stiffness, joint pain or swelling, reluctance to exercise or play, or general depression.

 How is elbow OCD diagnosed?